 It all sounds simple, and indeed the power of this approach is its simplicity.
 However, it certainly is not easy and a practitioner will need support from someone who has traveled the same road and understands the difficulties and traps that lay in wait.
 Trying to do this work on one’s own makes it unnecessarily difficult and potentially counterproductive.
 To this end, we can offer one-on-one support for suitable candidates.
 This needs an agreement between the practitioner and the supporting counselor.
 The counselor has to be convinced that the student is sincere and serious, and of course, the student has to feel that the counselor can be of help.
 Students are expected to make a financial contribution after an initial introductory session.

-A counsellor is available to work with students over Skype.
+A counselor is available to work with students over Skype.
 She is very experienced and well qualified.

 Working with Deborah this year has been a life changer for me.
 Her help in developing my understanding of myself and the world is truly invaluable.
 Doing this work is hard, but rewarding!
 A more authentic and peaceful me is emerging, thank you for your guidance in that journey Deborah.